Forming a US LLC from Pakistan: Complete Guide (2026)

 Step 3: Get an EIN

-The Employer Identification Number (EIN) is the LLC's federal tax ID.
-It is required to open a bank account, connect to Stripe, and file tax returns.
-The IRS does not charge for EIN assignment — it is free.
+The EIN (Employer Identification Number) is the LLC's federal tax ID.
+You need it for banking, Stripe, and tax filings.
+The IRS does not charge for it.

-Non-residents without an SSN or ITIN cannot use the IRS online EIN application.
-The online form requires an SSN/ITIN, and there is no field for a foreign passport number.
-Three alternative methods exist:
+The catch: non-residents without an SSN or ITIN cannot use the IRS online application.
+The form requires an SSN/ITIN, with no field for a foreign passport number.
+Three alternatives:

 | Method | Timeline | Cost | Details |